A Complete Garage Door Material Guide

 • Affordable natural wood alternative: Wood composite is a type of faux wood and can offer all the benefits of natural timber at affordable prices.

-• Natural wood appearance: High-quality composite wood can offer visual features similar to that of real wood.
+• Natural wood appearance: High-quality composite wood can resemble the visual features of real wood.

 • Rot-resistant: Unlike natural wood, composite wood can be resistant to rot.